Join Dale Walker for virtual open studios focused on slow stitching, which is anything done by hand with yarn or thread.

 Check out our Embroidery Machine Skills series to build your repertoire on the Solaris 2.

-Instructor: Rotating Fiber Studio Volunteers
+Rotating Fiber Studio Volunteers

 We’ll end the class with a checklist for putting your machine away so it’s ready for the next person.